ctuning/ck-docker/README.md

 This command will download Docker image with Ubuntu and CK installed, and will start an interactive bash session.

-If you need sudo to run docker on your machine, use flag '--sudo' as following:
+If you need sudo to run docker on your machine, use flag '--sudo' as follows:
 ```
  $ ck run docker:ck --sudo
 ```